-According to the AERO-UA Grant Agreement (description of action), the main goal of this pilot project is to conduct a feasibility study for an aerospace composite structural health monitoring system using a network of embedded sensors - developed by TECPAR / ITWL - for application in Ukrainian aircraft.
-The project will examine issues such as: composite structure manufacturing, determination of failure mode detection and optimisation of technology for embedding sensors in the composite materials structure at TRL 5 and higher.
+According to the AERO-UA Grant Agreement (description of action), the main goal of this pilot project was to conduct a feasibility study of an aerospace composite structural health monitoring system using a network of embedded sensors - developed by TECPAR / ITWL - for application in Ukrainian aircraft.
+The project examined issues such as: composite structure manufacturing, determination of failure mode detection and optimisation of technology for embedding sensors in the composite material structure at TRL 5 and higher.

 Embedding sensors in a composite structure can increase the reliability of its operation.
 However, it may adversely affect the structural properties of the composite.
-An additional challenge will be linked to the use of sensors for monitoring repairs of composite patches bonded to metal structures.
-The project will address these issues by developing manufacturing technology guidelines for smart composite structures with self-diagnostic capabilities.
-Furthermore, the feasibility of preparing a technology demonstrator will be considered e.g. a Ukrainian aerospace composite structure containing an embedded sensor network for structural health monitoring.
+The project addressed these issues by developing manufacturing technology guidelines for smart composite structures with self-diagnostic capabilities.
+Furthermore, the feasibility of preparing a technology demonstrator, e.g. a Ukrainian aerospace composite structure containing an embedded sensor network for structural health monitoring, was considered.